 This is because it is helpful to know this when your potential employer makes a decision.
 It is also beneficial for you because it gives you direction and helps you make effective decisions.

-Imagine how you want your career to look like five years from now.
-Think about how this may benefit your whole life.
 Remember that your career is just a part of your life; it is important that it benefits your life in general.

 2. Explore What You Enjoy

 The more we enjoy our work, the more satisfied we feel.
 And increasing job satisfaction gives us more potential for career advancement.
 We become more productive when we see greater opportunities that lead us to be noticed.

 In general, we enjoy what we are good at, but that is not always the case.
 Sometimes, we develop strengths just because we have been doing them for a long time, or we have been trained well.

 It’s also easier to learn new skills when they are related to what you enjoy.
 Even out of my comfort zone skills become more doable.
 For instance, I was a C-grade student in English, and now I have become a skilled writer because I write about my passion.

 We can be doing something for years without fully enjoying our work.
 Getting clear on what most lights you up from the inside and working with that create fulfillment.
 This contributes to your prospects of career advancement.

 Write a list of all the things you have enjoyed, even what you loved to do as a child.
 Look for a common thread that could be part of your career.

 3. Be a Forward Thinker in Your Job Choice